methuselah-0/nbdev-org-babel-example/README.md

 to ipynb files to building the docs, you can do for example `nbdev_build_docs --force_all '*'` to just rebuild the html docs from current ipynb files.

+To see the results of the `.github/workflows/main.yml` CI-definition;
+`Click Actions -> Click some commit-message -> Click Build in the left pane -> Click the 3 dots in the upper right corner -> view raw logs`

+If you are using some dependency packages, make sure to add those in `settings.ini` under requirements, e.g. `requirements = scipy>=1.4.1 numpy>=1.18.4 matplotlib>=3.2.1`.

+Also, see [how to setup console scripts](https://nbdev.fast.ai/tutorial/#Set-up-console-scripts), and [how to upload your project to pypi](https://nbdev.fast.ai/tutorial/#Upload-to-pypi).
+However, you might find 2 problems out-of-the-box when running `make release`.
+In the Makefile from the nbdev template project, you may need to change `python3 setup.py sdist bdist_wheel` to `python3 set...`.
+Secondly, you may need to install the wheel and twine packages: `pip install wheel`.